MissStrong/ICD2O/Notes/Unit 3/Note 07 - CSS Basics.md

 ### IDs

 If we want to apply styling to a specific element, we can add an `id` attribute to the element in the HTML file.
 IDs are unique, so we cannot use the same ID more than once on different elements.
+IDs are written in **caterpillar case**,  meaning every letter is lower case and separate words are separted by hyphens.

 ```html
 <!DOCTYPE html>